rohit20014/Homework/README.md

     * Verify it was removed
 5. Search for one of the remaining books via the GUI
     * Verify the search results
-6. Clear the search
+6. Clear the searchbox
     * Verify list is correct
-7. Using the api try to delete the user you created in Step 1
+7. Delete your account via the API
     * Verify that you don't have permissions to do that
-8. Generate a Authorization Token for your account
+8. Figure out why you don't have permissions and get permissions - via the API
     * Verify that you are now successfully authorized
-9. Using the api and the Authorization Token delete your account
+9. Delete your account via the API
     * Verify that the account is deleted
 10. Try to login with the user
     * Verify the user fails to login because account doesn't exist